SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/waits.en.md

-Because it is an out-of-process library that _instructs_ the browser what to do, and because the web platform has an intrinsically asynchronous nature, WebDriver doesn't track the active, real-time state of the DOM.
+Because it is an out-of-process library that _instructs_ the browser what to do, and because the web platform has an intrinsically asynchronous nature, WebDriver does not track the active, real-time state of the DOM.
 This comes with some challenges that we will discuss here.

 From experience,